mulllhausen/btc-inquisitor/README.md

     --start-blockdate=STARTBLOCKDATE

 Specify the block to start parsing data from (inclusive) by its date string.
+Lots of different date formats are accepted - use the --explain (-x) option to ensure the specified date was correctly decided.

-This option cannot be specified in conjunction with option --start-blockhash or option --start-blocknum.
+This option cannot be specified in conjunction with options --start-blockhash or --start-blocknum.